sonoro1234/anima/README.md

 ```
 # compiling

-Started a building CMake system only needing -DLUAJIT_BIN="path where you desire installation"
+Started a building CMake system only needing -DLUAJIT_BIN="path where you desire installation".

-Most doubtfull is LuaJIT building.(You can disable it with -DANIMA_BUILD_LUAJIT=no)
+Most doubtful is LuaJIT building.(You can disable it with -DANIMA_BUILD_LUAJIT=no)

-Some CMake option to allow-disable building are
+Some CMake option to allow-disable building are:

 * ANIMA_BUILD_LUAJIT
 * ANIMA_BUILD_IM